 Geological history recorded in the sedimentary rocks and surficial deposits of Pictured Rocks National Lakeshore is limited to two widely separated intervals of geologic time, the Late Precambrian, Cambrian, and Early Ordovician Periods (500-800 million years before present) and the Late Quaternary Period (two million years before present to the present).

 During the Cambrian and Early Ordovician periods, sediments were deposited in the shallow seas and near-shore deltas that covered what is now northern Michigan.
-These deposits became the sandstone units that are exposed within the Lakeshore.
+These deposits became the sandstone units that are exposed within the lakeshore.
 Except for their exposure near Lake Superior, these units are presently covered by a veneer of Quaternary glacial drift.

-Bedrock is best observed in the western one-third of the Lakeshore where cliffs rise up to 60 m (180 feet) from Lake Superior.
+Bedrock is best observed in the western one-third of the park where cliffs rise up to 60 m (180 feet) from Lake Superior.
 These extend along the lake about 27 km (17 m) from Munising to Beaver Basin.
 For a short distance inland from the escarpment, bedrock is occasionally exposed.

 The Jacobsville Formation, of Late Precambrian age, is the oldest formation exposed in the lakeshore.
 It is a fluvial/lacustrine, feldspar-rich quartz sandstone, deep red in color with white mottling.
-Only the top few feet of the formation rise above lake level within the Lakeshore (e.g., vicinity of Au Sable Point).
+Only the top few feet of the formation rise above lake level within the lakeshore (e.g., vicinity of Au Sable Point).
 This formation was quarried on nearby Grand Island for building stone in the late 19th century.
 The western side of Grand Island, within the , features spectacular Jacobsville cliffs.